Adams tells court he ‘liked but did not have many dealings’ with British spy

 The arrests were made in relation to a claim of a republican spy-ring at Stormont, which Mr Adams said was “complete nonsense”.

-After IRA decommissioning took place in the summer of 2005, he said Mr Donaldson and others who had been arrested had the charges against them dropped in November.
+After IRA decommissioning took place in the summer of 2005, he said Mr Donaldson and others who had been arrested had the charges against them dropped.

 “But quite quickly after the charges were dropped it was revealed that he was an agent.”